zhangYFoct/accessmod-webapp/README.md

 4. **Configure Google Earth Engine**
    - Place your service account key at `backend/service-account-key.json`
    - Ensure GEE access is enabled for your account
+   - **Note**: The service account key is protected by `.gitignore` and will not be included in version control

 5. **Start with Docker**
    ```bash